MicrosoftDocs/azure-devops-docs/docs/organizations/settings/work/apply-rules-to-workflow-states.md

 When defining workflow states and rules, we recommend that you consider the following guidance in order to minimize performance issues.
 - Minimize the number of rules you define for a WIT.
 While you can create multiple rules for a WIT, addition rules can negatively impact performance when a user adds and modifies work items.
 When users save work items, the system validates all rules associated with the fields for its work item type.
 Under certain conditions, the rule validation expression is too complex for SQL to evaluate.
-- Minimize the number of custom WITs you define.
+- Minimize the number of custom work item types.

 Workflow rules are applied when adding or modifying work items through any of the following interfaces:
 - Web portal: Work item form, bulk updates, updates in query view  ​